graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-planned-diffusion.md

 #### Data
-A synthetic data curation pipeline producing text annotated with planning control tags using Gemini to annotate the SlimOrca instruction–finetuning dataset.

 A synthetic data curation pipeline produces training data annotated with planning control tags, using Gemini to label the SlimOrca instruction-finetuning dataset.

 #### Inference